|Nutritional Guidelines (per serving)|

 Desserts made in the crockpot, or slow cooker, tend to be moist and creamy.
 This cake is no exception.
 It is made in a rather unusual way.
 The batter is mixed first in a bowl, then poured into the slow cooker ceramic insert.
 Then a mixture of brown sugar, water, and cocoa is mixed and poured over the batter, but not stirred in.

 You can use either natural or Dutch-processed cocoa in this recipe.
-Natural cocoa powder is simply unsweetened chocolate that is ground.
+The natural cocoa powder is simply unsweetened chocolate that is ground.
 Dutch-processed cocoa is treated with an alkaline agent to lower the acidity and make it taste more strongly of chocolate.

 This easy dessert recipe must be served with a spoon as soon as it tests done.
 Scoop the cake and sauce out of the slow cooker and spoon into dishes.